QBDI/QBDI/docs/source/intro.rst

 Why QBDI?
 ----------

-Existing DBI framework were designed more than 15 years ago, focusing on features and platforms that made sense at the time.
-Mobile platform support is often unstable or inexistent and instrumentation features are either simplistic or buried in low-level details.
+Existing DBI frameworks were designed more than 15 years ago, focusing on features and platforms that made sense at the time.
+Mobile platform support is often unstable or nonexistent and instrumentation features are either simplistic or buried in low-level details.

 QBDI attempts to retain the interesting features of those frameworks while avoiding their pitfalls and bringing new designs and ideas.
-Its goal is to be a cross-platform and multi-architectures modular DBI framework.
+Its goal is to be a cross-platform and multi-architecture modular DBI framework.
 The modular design exposes the DBI engine as a library that can start an instrumented execution anywhere, anytime and easily be incorporated in other tools.